amsify42/php-typestruct/README.md

 ```
 Note we are creating new instance of `Amsify42\TypeStruct\TypeStruct`, passing the full class name of typestruct `App\TypeStruct\Simple` and pasing data to **validate()** method.
 <br/><br/>
-The validate method will return with the info whether the data passed is validated against the structure and it will return.
+The validate method will return with the info whether the data passed is validated against the structure and it will return
 ```txt
 array(2) {
   ["is_validated"]=>